yuman959/100-days-of-code/log.md

 **Today's Progress**: Got stuck on the filter false boolean value for a couple of days..
 In the end the solution is incredibly simple.
 **Thoughts**
 Getting more comfortable with quickly learning different method and apply it in the challenge.
 Hopefully wrap up the challenges soon!
 **Link(s) to work**

-### Day 4: Jan 5 2017
+### Day 8: Feb 5 2017

-**Today's Progress**: Array method is fun and intuitive!
-Moved through them quickly.
-Onto the Basic Algorithm Scripting challenges!
+**Today's Progress**: Finished JSON APIs and AJAX.
+Getting started with intermediate front end projects!

-**Thoughts**
+**Thoughts** It's been a while since the update.
+The Basic Algorithm Scripting is quite challenging especially towards the end and took me days to fully solve and understand one problem.
+Very hard to enforce the daily coding schedule.
+Def. will be more consistent next week.

 **Link(s) to work**